braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_app_group/email_settings.md

 Note that currently, only Windows Live Hotmail and Gmail support this feature.

 {% alert note %}
 If you use Mailjet, you do not have the flexibility to choose on or off for this feature.
-By default, your List-Unsubscribe will be `ON`.
+By default, your list-unsubscribe header will be enabled.
 {% endalert %}

 ### Inline CSS on new emails by default